 Perrin EC, Siegel BS; Committee on Psychosocial Aspects of Child and Family Health of the American Academy of Pediatrics.
 Promoting the well-being of children whose parents are gay or lesbian.
 Pediatrics.
 2013 Apr;131(4):e1374-83.

 Rabinerson D, Borovich A, Wiznitzer A. SURROGACY - ITS MEDICAL, LEGAL AND ETHICAL ASPECTS.
 Harefuah.
 2020 Jan;159(1):49-53.

 FAQs from users: 'Can you describe the steps of a surrogacy process for a single man?', 'I want to be a single dad and I've been told that Greece is a good and cheap option, is it true?
-I find a lot of information contradictory.', 'How much does surrogacy cost for single men?', 'How does the surrogacy process work to have a child as a single parent?' and 'What is the fastest way to become a father without a partner?'.
+I find a lot of contradictory information.', 'How much does surrogacy cost for single men?', 'How does the surrogacy process work to have a child as a single parent?' and 'What is the fastest way to become a father without a partner?'.